AirtestProject/Poco/README.rst

 * `cocos2dx-js`_
 * `android-native`_
 * unreal (in development)
-* for other engines, refer to `Integration guide`_ for more details
+* for other engines, refer to `Integration Guide`_ for more details

 Working with Poco Objects